 Preparing for the Hearing

 Start by reviewing the appraisal district’s information for your property for accuracy.
-If the appraisal district overstates either the quality or quantity of improvements, this will justify a deduction.
+If the appraisal district overstates either the quality or quantity of improvements, this will justify a property tax deduction.
 The next step is to review the information on market value and unequal appraisal provided by the appraisal district in the House Bill 201 package.
 If the subject property is an income property, review the appraisal district’s income analysis versus your actual income and expense statements.
 Consider the following areas for opportunities to rebut the appraisal district’s analysis:

 - Gross potential income

 - Total effective gross income, including other income

 Many property owners and consultants start with the actual income and expense data, and use one or two of the assumptions provided by the appraisal district.
 However, they primarily utilize information from the actual income and expenses in preparing their own income analysis and estimate of market value for the subject property.

 When comparable sales are the primary issue in determining market value, start by reviewing the comparable sales data provided by the appraisal district versus the assessed value for your property.
 Convert the sales prices from the appraisal district to either a per square foot or per unit basis.
 Then compare the sales to the per square foot or per unit assessment for your property.
 Sales can be helpful during the hearing.